-US president-elect Donald Trump has vowed to implement blanket tariffs all imports into the US and reignite his trade war China.
-This could lead to a short-term spike in container freight rates, and longer-term disruptions for the liner sector, according to ocean and air freight intelligence platform Xeneta.
+US President-elect Donald Trump has vowed to implement blanket tariffs on all imports into the US and reignite his trade war China, which could lead to a short-term spike in container freight rates and longer-term disruptions for the liner sector, according to Xeneta.

-Trump plans to implement blanket tariffs of up to 20% on all imports into the US and additional tariffs of 60% to 100% on goods from China.
+Trump plans to implement tariffs of up to 20% on all imports into the US and additional tariffs of 60% to 100% on goods from China.

-“Shipping is a global industry feeding on international trade, so another Trump Presidency is a step in the wrong direction,” said Xeneta chief analyst Peter Sand shortly after Trump was declared the victor in the US election race on Wednesday.
+Xeneta chief analyst Peter Sand: “Shipping is a global industry feeding on international trade, so another Trump Presidency is a step in the wrong direction.”

-According to Sand, Xeneta data shows container shipping freight rates spiked significantly the last time Trump ramped up tariffs on Chinese imports during the trade war in 2018.
+Ocean and air freight intelligence platform Xeneta’s data shows container shipping freight rates spiked significantly the last time Trump ramped up tariffs on Chinese imports during the trade war in 2018.

 “The knee-jerk reaction from US shippers will be to frontload imports before Trump is able to impose his new tariffs.
 Back in 2018, the tariff on Chinese imports was 25%, now it is increasing up to 100% so the incentive to frontload is even greater.

-“If you have warehouse space and the goods to ship, frontloading imports is the simplest way to manage this risk in the short term – but it will bring its own problems.
-A sudden increase in demand on major trade lanes into the US when ocean supply chains are already under pressure due to disruption in the Red Sea will place upward pressure on freight rates.”
+“If you have warehouse space and the goods to ship, frontloading imports is the simplest way to manage this risk in the short term — but it will bring its own problems.

 Xeneta data shows that average spot rates from Asia to US West Coast and US East Coast remained relatively flat in the weeks leading up to the US Election.